Industry

 Impact

-The MVP launched on schedule.
+The MVP launched ahead of schedule, with time to test.
 The scope reduction meant the team shipped something focused and polished instead of overextended and half-finished.

 Within three months, the freemium model drove a 13% increase in paid subscriptions — direct validation that letting the product sell itself was the right call.
 The interface became a core asset in ZipSmart's seed funding round, with investors responding to the clarity and professionalism of the experience.
 No major UI revisions were required post-launch.